 Financial institutions quarterly M&A updates

-Executive Summary: Q4 2025 financial institutions M&A update
+Executive Summary: Q2 2026 financial institutions M&A Update

 Deal activity and valuation trends